Win a Tesla: This Model S will hit 60 mph in 2.3 seconds

 Autoblog may receive a share from purchases made via links on this page.
 Pricing and availability are subject to change.
 No donation or payment necessary to enter or win this sweepstakes.
 See official rules on Omaze.

-This Tesla Model S, with its 348-mile range and 0-60 time of just 2.3 seconds, was considered the quickest production sedan ever made (until the Model S Plaid shown off last week).
+This Tesla Model S, with its 348-mile range and 0-60 time of just 2.3 seconds, was considered the quickest production sedan ever made (until the new Model S Plaid).
 The Model S-APEX, a custom-built version by Unplugged Performance, has everything the Model S has, at 762 horsepower, but adds, among other things, a lowered suspension and a custom cognac leather interior that’ll make your grandfather’s antique armchair jealous.
 Plus, Omaze is giving it away.

 Win a Custom Tesla Model S and $20,000 - Enter at Omaze